 In general terms, the asteroid belt is defined as the relatively thickly populated region approximately between the orbits of the planets Mars and Jupiter.
 Also known as the main-asteroid belt to differentiate between it and other known asteroid populations in the solar system, such as the near-Earth and Trojan asteroids, the area is populated by millions of oddly shaped objects often referred to as “minor planets”, or “proto-planets” in the case of the largest objects, Ceres, Vesta, Pallas, and Hygiea.

-Roughly 50% of the total mass of the asteroid belt, which amounts to only 4% of that of the Moon, is accounted for by these four largest objects, with Ceres having a diameter of 950kms, and the other three Ceres, Vesta, Pallas having diameters of 400kms each.
+Roughly 50% of the total mass of the asteroid belt, which amounts to only 4% of that of the Moon, is accounted for by these four largest objects, with Ceres having a diameter of 950kms, and the other three Vesta, Pallas and Hygiea having diameters of less than 650kms each.
 The rest of the mass is taken up by bodies that get progressively smaller, with a significant percentage being no bigger than dust grains.

 To put this in some sort of perspective, the area is so thinly populated that despite its vast extent several space craft had crossed it without even running into a dust particle, much less a rock several kms in diameter.
 However, collisions between larger objects are known to occur since many collisional families have been identified in which the members have identical chemical compositions and closely matching orbits.